At a Glance

 Some tips for your application 🫡

 Understand the Role: Before applying, make sure you fully understand the responsibilities and requirements of a Contentious Probate Lawyer.
-Familiarise yourself with the specific skills needed, such as managing probate disputes and providing expert advice on estate matters.
+Familiarise yourself with the specific skills needed, such as managing probate disputes and providing expert advice on wills and trusts.

-Tailor Your CV: Customise your CV to highlight your experience in contentious probate and estate disputes.
-Emphasise your technical knowledge of wills and trusts, and showcase any relevant cases you've managed independently.
+Tailor Your CV: Customise your CV to highlight your relevant experience in contentious probate and estate disputes.
+Emphasise your technical knowledge of wills and trusts, as well as any previous cases you've managed independently.

-Craft a Compelling Cover Letter: Write a cover letter that reflects your passion for the role and the legal field.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for the role and the legal field.
 Mention your communication skills and how they have helped you build strong client relationships in the past.
-Be sure to express your interest in contributing to business development activities.
+Be sure to express your enthusiasm for working in a collaborative environment.

 How to prepare for a job interview at Chadwick Nott